 What is a shelfmark?

-The shelfmark indicates the exact location of a book within the library collection.
-It consists of letters and/or numbers, and is usually generated following this rule:
+A shelfmark indicates the exact location of a book within a library’s collection.
+It consists of letters and/or numbers and is usually generated according to this rule:

-The first „location“ part shows you at which library you can find the medium.
+The first “location” part shows which library the medium is located in.

-Examples for shelfmarks at the University Library Erlangen-Nürnberg (UB):
+Examples of shelf marks at the University Library Erlangen-Nürnberg (UB) include

 For information on all the locations at the UB and where to find them, please refer to Locations & Opening Hours.

-The shelfmark is usually applied to the back of the book.
+The shelfmark is typically placed on the back of the book.